Studies show over 88% of all funds raised come from just 12% of donors.

 Ready to Rock?
 Register TODAY to Become a Major Gift Fundraising Rock Star

-Registration closes Saturday, August 18th.
-If you’re tempted, I encourage you to take the leap.
-Whether you’re new to raising major gifts or have had a program for awhile, this 8-week online course, Winning Major Gifts Fundraising Strategies, will enable you to take things to the next level.
+Whether you’re new to raising major gifts or have had a program for awhile, this 8-module online course, Certification Course for Major Gift Fundraisers, will enable you to take things to the next level.
 There’s nothing else you can do that will have such an enormous impact on your bottom line.
+Or your career.
 An upfront investment will yield results far into the future – as long as you take things step-by-step according to a plan.
 Learn exactly what to do – and when and how to do it — in this course.
 Check out the full syllabus HERE.
-You’ll get CFRE credits… there’s a refund policy if you’re not satisfied… and you can enroll up to 5 additional people for no extra fee.
+You’ll get 36 CFRE credits… there’s a refund policy if you’re not satisfied… and you can save if you use my discount CODE: Early10CA.
 I’m here to help you, if you’ll let me.